dotxyteam/ReflectionUI/reflection-ui/dev-readme.txt

 DESCRIPTION
 -----------
-The aim of ReflectionUI is to allow to build appropriate UIs from objects without coding (or with very few coding=).
+The aim of ReflectionUI is to allow to generate appropriate UIs from objects without coding (or with very few coding).

 DEVELOPER GUIDE